-Our clinical trials suggest that administration of beloranib by intravenous infusion twice weekly for four weeks, or eight doses, at dose levels of up to 3.0 mg was safe and well-tolerated.
+Our clinical trials suggest that administration of beloranib by IV infusion twice weekly for four weeks, or eight doses, at dose levels of up to 3.0 mg was safe and well-tolerated.
 The incidence and severity of AEs was similar across all dose groups in this range.
 While these clinical trials were of short duration and designed to demonstrate safety and tolerability, significant decreases in body weight and large decreases in sense of hunger were observed in beloranib-treated patients when compared to the placebo group.
 Additional clinical trials of longer-term treatment with beloranib designed to demonstrate efficacy are required before we can submit an NDA for beloranib as a treatment for any indication that we are pursuing.
-In our planned Phase 2b clinical trial of beloranib as a treatment for severe obesity in the general population and our planned Phase 3 clinical program of beloranib as a treatment for PWS patients, patients will be treated with beloranib for a substantially longer period of time than as treated in our earlier clinical trials.
+In our ongoing Phase 2b clinical trial of beloranib as a treatment for severe obesity in the general population and our ongoing Phase 3 clinical program of beloranib as a treatment for patients with PWS, patients are being treated with beloranib for a substantially longer period of time than as treated in our earlier clinical trials.
 A SC formulation of beloranib for human use was developed and completed human testing in a Phase 1b clinical trial, which showed that doses ranging from 1.0 mg to 4.0 mg administered by SC injection resulted in statistically significant dose-related weight loss.
 While the highest dose of 4.0 mg was associated with the most significant weight loss, it appeared to be less well-tolerated systemically and led to more frequent moderate intensity TEAEs and premature trial withdrawals, mainly due to gastrointestinal events and sleep disturbance.
 There have been no deaths or drug-related SAEs.
 Laboratory safety measures, vital signs and electrocardiograms have been unremarkable in all completed clinical trials for all doses tested.
-A 12-week Phase 2a clinical trial, ZAF-201, using subcutaneously administered doses of 0.6 mg, 1.2 mg and 2.4 mg of beloranib has confirmed these earlier observations, and we have observed continued weight loss with maintenance of the key favorable drug effects on body composition, hunger and C-reactive protein levels.
-A further salutary effect on blood pressure has been identified, strengthening our view that beloranib will have a favorable impact on cardiovascular disease risk.
+A 12-week Phase 2a clinical trial, ZAF-201, using subcutaneously administered doses of 0.6 mg, 1.2 mg and 2.4 mg of beloranib has confirmed these earlier observations, and we have observed continued weight loss with maintenance of the key f

-ZAF-211 was our first clinical trial in PWS patients using doses of 1.2 mg and 1.8 mg beloranib administered by subcutaneous injection twice weekly for four weeks.
+ZAF-211 was our first clinical trial in patients with PWS using doses of 1.2 mg and 1.8 mg beloranib administered by subcutaneous injection twice weekly for four weeks.
 This initial clinical trial has generated promising results, with beloranib-treated patients showing reductions in body mass and body fat content, along with improvements in hyperphagia-related behavior.
-Taken together with the results of our previous clinical trials, we believe there is a very compelling basis for continued development of beloranib for the treatment for rare conditions such as PWS and craniopharyngioma, where obesity is a co-morbidity of an underlying condition, and severe obesity in the general population.
+ZAF-221 was our first clinical trial in patients with HIAO using 1.8 mg beloranib administered by subcutaneous injection.
+This initial clinical trial, similar to our Phase 2a clinical trial in patients with PWS, has generated promising results, with beloranib-treated patients showing reductions in placebo-adjusted body weight.
+Taken together with the results of our previous clinical trials, we believe there is a very compelling basis for continued development of beloranib for the treatment for rare conditions such as PWS and HIAO, where obesity is a co-morbidity of an underlying condition, and severe obesity in the general population.